The FAB Awards: FAB Award

-FABulous Award
+Fabulous Award

-These are the grand winners on the night and are awarded over a family of categories, such as, Traditional Advertising (TV, Press, Posters, etc.) or Digital Advertising (Online, Website, Social Media, Viral, etc.)
+These are the grand winners on the night and are awarded over a family of categories, such as Traditional Advertising (TV, Press, Posters, etc.) or Digital Advertising (Online, Website, Social Media, Viral, etc.)

-A project must have won a FAB Award on the night to be considered for a FABulous Award.
+A project must have won a FAB Award on the night to be considered for a Fabulous Award.

 FAB Brand of the Year

 Introduced in 2013, this award is handed out to the brand that fares the best in the judging session.
-This includes the number of nominations, FAB and FABulous Awards it wins.
+This includes the number of nominations, FAB, and Fabulous Awards it wins.
 This is also the only award that is announced before the actual awards ceremony.
 In 2015 and 2016, this award was sponsored by Google UK, with YouTube sponsoring it in 2017 and 2018.

 Previous winners

 FAB Agency of the Year

 Similar to the Brand of the Year Award, this award is given to the agency that performed the best during the judging session.
-The award was introduced for the first time in 2000.
-This award was also sponsored by Google UK in 2015 and 2016, with YouTube sponsoring it in 2017 and 2018.
+The award was introduced in 2000.
+This award was also sponsored by Google UK in 2015 and 2016 with YouTube sponsoring it in 2017 and 2018.

-Points are handed out for nominations, FAB Awards and FABulous Awards.
+Points are handed out for nominations, FAB Awards, and Fabulous Awards.
 The agency that amasses the most points is named Agency of the Year.